drostlab/metablastr/README.md

 research by providing the computational tools and data science standards needed to perform reproducible research at scale.

+I happily welcome anyone who wishes to contribute to this project :) Just drop me an email.

 ### Install `metablastr`

 ### For Linux Users: